acm-uiuc/til/_til/rails/attach-a-file-with-capybara.md

+---
-# Attach A File With Capybara
+title: Attach A File With Capybara
+category: rails
+---

 There are two ways to attach a file with [Capybara](https://github.com/jnicklas/capybara).
 The more conventional way